Marshmellows over the fire

 Camp Quality Illinois Campapalooza

-Children with cancer – in any stage of treatment or recovery – ages 4 to 17.
-We provide 24-hour, on site medical care to make sure campers are taken care of while still being afforded the opportunity to just be kids.
+Camp specifically for children with cancer that provides 24-hour, on site medical care to make sure campers are taken care of while still being afforded the opportunity to just be kids.
 We offer a unique experience at our week-long summer camps where campers are paired one-on-one with a volunteer companion.

 Children’s Oncology Services Inc./Camp OneStep Programs